vim/vim/runtime/tools/README.txt

 shtags.*:	Perl script to create a tags file from a shell script.

-tcltags:	Shell + Awk script to create a tags file from a TCL file.

 vim132:		Shell script to edit in 132 column mode on vt100 compatible
 		terminals.